Knick v. Township of Scott: Background

 The Takings Clause of the Fifth Amendment allows federal, state, and local governments to take private property for public use under eminent domain, as long as the private landowners are justly compensated for the taking of their property.

 In 1985, in Williamson County Regional Planning Commission v.
 Hamilton Bank of Johnson City, the Supreme Court held that in cases claiming just compensation for private property taken by state or local governments, the owner had to demonstrate that the case was ripe for litigation by exhausting state law remedies "first."
 As it turned out, however, courts also took the position that when property owners complied with this rule and sued "first" in state court, the state court decision would give rise to res judicata or issue preclusion, so the owner's claim of federal constitutional violation could never be heard in federal court under federal law.
-This decision has come under criticism as it denied property owners, and them alone, access to federal courts and to protection of the Fifth Amendment's Taking Clause.
+This decision had come under criticism as it denied property owners, and them alone, access to federal courts and to protection of the Fifth Amendment's Taking Clause.

 In the Knick case, Rose Mary Knick of Pennsylvania had purchased 90 acre of farmland within Scott Township, Lackawanna County in 1970.
 Around 2008, another resident of the township discovered documentation that suggested one of their relatives may have been buried in a cemetery within Knick's land.
-In 2008, a dispute arose between Knick, and the township which promulgated public access to the cemetery located on Knick's property.
+In 2008, a dispute arose between Knick, and the township which promulgated public access to the alleged cemetery located on Knick's property.
 Knick asserted there was no evidence of such, her land title did not include any mention of a cemetery, nor was any cemetery registered with the state.
 The Township passed an ordinance in 2012 that required any cemetery operated within the Township to have right-of-way access from the nearest public road, and be open to public during daylight hours.
 After passing the ordinance, a Township official went onto Knick's property without permission, discovered a set of stones he deemed to be a cemetery, and determined Knick to be in violation of the ordinance.
 Knick eventually sued in federal court which dismissed her action.